What to Expect From Root Canal Therapy

 - Pus around the tooth

 If you witness any of the above signs or symptoms, you need to book an appointment with the dentist immediately.
-The dental expert will perform a thorough examination of your mouth, take X-rays and recommend the suitable course of treatment.
+The dentist will perform a thorough examination of your mouth, take X-rays and recommend the suitable course of treatment.

 The root canal procedure